I2S9/Customer-churn-prediction-ml/README.md

 > End-to-end machine learning pipeline for predicting customer churn using historical behavioral data.
 This project demonstrates professional data science practices with a focus on scalability, business metrics, and actionable insights rather than academic experimentation.

-## Problem Statement

-Customer churn represents a significant business challenge.
-This project predicts which customers are likely to churn within a 30-day window after a 90-day observation period, enabling proactive retention interventions.
-The solution emphasizes decision-making under business constraints, with cost-benefit analysis and threshold optimization to maximize return on investment.
+## What This Project Does

+**Problem**: Customer churn (customers leaving) is expensive for businesses.
+Identifying at-risk customers early allows proactive retention efforts.

+**Solution**: This pipeline predicts which customers are likely to churn within 30 days, based on their behavior over the previous 90 days.
+It provides:
+- Churn probability scores
+- Recommended actions (intervene, monitor, or no action)
+- Business impact analysis (ROI, cost-benefit)

+**Why It Matters**: Instead of treating all customers equally, this helps focus retention efforts on high-risk customers where interventions are most cost-effective.

-## Data Description
+## Data Requirements

-The pipeline processes customer behavioral data including:
+The pipeline expects customer behavioral data with:

+**Customer Information**:
-- **Customer profiles**: signup date, country, plan type, monthly revenue
+- Customer ID, signup date, country, plan type, monthly revenue

+**Event History**:
-- **Event data**: timestamped customer interactions (purchases, logins, page views) with values
+- Timestamped events (purchases, logins, page views, etc.)
-- **Features**: RFM metrics (Recency, Frequency, Monetary), temporal patterns, and event-type aggregates

-Data flows through: `raw data` → `staging` → `feature engineering (SQL)` → `modeling` → `evaluation`
+- Event values (transaction amounts, etc.)

+**How It Works**:
+1. Raw data is loaded and validated
+2. Features are computed using SQL (DuckDB) - including:
+   - **RFM metrics**: Recency (days since last activity), Frequency (event counts), Monetary (total spending)
+   - **Temporal patterns**: Event trends over 7/30/90 day windows
+   - **Customer profile**: Tenure, plan type, etc.
+3. Models are trained to predict churn probability
+4. Results include business recommendations and ROI analysis

+**Note**: You need to provide your own customer data in `data/raw/` directory (CSV or Parquet format).

 ## Setup